 Lay out clear expectations.

 Because of their busy schedules, teens may get anxious or angry if they feel like chores or events are sprung on them.
-Try to fill in your child ahead of time if something they might not want to do is coming up.
+Try to let your child know ahead of time if something they might not want to do is coming up.

 - “SAT prep is next Thursday.
 You’ll have to miss your drum lesson, but you can take a make-up lesson on Saturday.”

 - “Please have the car back at the house by 4:00 tomorrow.
 I need it to pick up your sister.”

 - “If it snows on Tuesday, Grandma will need you to shovel her walk.
 We’ll look at the weather again on Monday to see if you’ll need to head over after school.”